-Enrolled students seeking ministry positions or secular employment opportunities can access position information through the Gateway online "Job Board."
+Enrolled students seeking secular employment opportunities, as well as ministry positions can access position information through the Gateway online "Job Board."
 These services are provided through the "About/Employment" section of the Seminary website.
 For Seminary employment opportunities on campus, postings can be found on the Seminary website in the "About/Employment" section, or by contacting Human Resources at (909) 687-1510 or hr@gs.edu.